University Hospitals Case Medical Center is named among the nation’s top hospitals by U.S. News & World Report, ranking in eight specialties.

-Our exceptional team of doctors continues to distinguish itself with a growing number of UH physicians being ranked among 2013’s Best Doctors in America.
+Our exceptional team of physicians continues to distinguish itself with a growing number of UH specialists being ranked among 2014’s Best Doctors in America.

 Randall Marcus, MD, department chair, provides an overview of the UH Department of Orthopaedics.